Iaramsri/OWASP-TOP-10-2025-TESTING-GUIDE/README.md

 **OWASP identifier:** A09:2025.
 OWASP kept this category and slightly renamed it to emphasize alerting, not just logging.
 The category page stresses that without logging and monitoring, breaches cannot be detected, and without alerting, response is too slow to matter.
 OWASP also notes that the category is difficult to test directly from vulnerability datasets but remains operationally critical.

-A strong README section should make this category concrete.
-Testing should create events that absolutely must be visible: failed logins, high-value transaction attempts, authorization denials, admin changes, mass export attempts, deserialization failures, and repeated malformed requests.
-The Logging Cheat Sheet is the primary design reference, while the Top Ten page provides the category rationale.

 Manual validation should confirm that logs capture **who, what, when, where, and outcome** without exposing secrets such as passwords, tokens, or sensitive personal data.
 It should also confirm that logs are centralized, protected from tampering, retained appropriately, and surfaced into actionable alerts.
 A lot of teams log events but never test whether the alerting path reaches an analyst or on-call engineer.
-The README should require testing the complete chain.

 Automated checks should include unit tests that assert security events are emitted, integration tests that confirm correlation IDs and event fields, and operational tests that verify SIEM or paging rules for critical patterns.
 For example, five failed admin logins in a short interval should produce both logs and an alert.